Data-Epic/team-1-automation/README.md

 ## 🔐 Setup

 1. **Clone this repo**
-   Or copy the script into your working directory.
+   Or copy the scripts into your working directory.

 2. **Create `.env` file**
    ```bash